Jameskmonger/numbers-as-words/README.md

 There is a `SimpleUnitTranslator` which handles all numbers 1 - 20, and then all multiples of 10 between 20 and 90 (inclusive).

+There is a `BelowHundredTranslator` which is composed of a `SimpleUnitTranslator` and translates **all** numbers below 100.

-The entry point `NumbersAsWords` then translates at different levels ("simple", hundreds, thousands, millions) recursively until the whole number has been translated.
+The entry point `NumbersAsWords` then translates at different levels (below 100, hundreds, thousands, millions) recursively until the whole number has been translated.